-The VCS agent for Microsoft SQL requires two LUNs to be created on the NetApp filer, one for SQL Server data and the other for the registry replication information.
+The VCS agent for SQL Server requires two LUNs to be created on the NetApp filer, one for the SQL Server data and the other for the registry replication information.

-If you are using SQL Server FILESTREAM, create additional LUNs for FILESTREAM enabled database objects.
+If you are using SQL Server FILESTREAM, create additional LUNs for FILESTREAM-enabled database objects.